-APPLICATION FOR FEDERAL ASS ISTANCE SF-4 24 Version 02
+APPLICATION FOR FEDERAL ASSISTANCE SF-424 version 02

-16.Congressional D istrict Of:
+16.Congressional District Of:

 a.
 Applicant: Nebraska Congressional District 01 b.
 Program/Project: NE-Statewide

-Attach an additiona l list of Program/Project Congressional Dis tricts if needed:
+Attach an additional list of Program/Project Congressional Districts if needed:

-17. Proposed Projection a.
-Start Date: ot: 07/01/2024 b.
-End Date: 06/30/2025
+17. Proposed Project: a.
+Start Date: 07/01/2025 b.
+End Date: 07/01/2026

-18. Estimated Fundi ing (\$):
+18. Estimated Funding (\$):

 a.
-Federal 3,469,604.00
+Federal 3,368,028.00

 b.
 Applicant 0.00

 c.
 State 0.00

 d.
 Local 0.00

 e.
 Other 0.00

 f.
 Program Income 0.00

 g.
-TOTAL 3,469,604.00
+TOTAL 3,368,028.00

-a.
-This application b.
-Program is b.
-Program is c.
-Program is 20.
-Is the applicant I No 21.
-By signing this a statements herein are true, come to subject to E.O.
-12372 but not covered by E.O.
-1237 Delinquent On Any Feder application, I certify (1) to aplete and accurate to the to the State under that has not been selected.
-Tal Debt?
-(If "Yes", the statements contained best of my knowledge) the Executive Order cted by the State for provide explanation ontained in the list cedge.
-I also provide 12372 Process for review review. and agree
+19. Is Application subject to Review By State Under Executive Order 12372 Proce a.
+This application was made available to the State under the Executive Orde b.
+Program is subject to E.O.
+12372 but has not been selected by the State for c.
+Program is not covered by E.O.
+12372 r 12372 Process for review

+20. Is the applicant Delinquent On Any Federal Debt?
+(If "Yes", provide explanation on)

+21. By signing this application, I certify (1) to the statements contained in the list statements herein are true, complete and accurate to the best of my knowledge.
+I also provid to

+The list of certifications and assurances, or an internet site where you may obtain agency this list, is contained in the a nnouncement or

-Authorized Represe entative:
+Authorized Representative:

-Prefix: Mr First Name: Thaddeus
+Prefix: Mr First Name: Jesse

-Middle Name: D.
+Middle Name:

-Last Name: Fineran
+Last Name: Bradley

 Suffix:

 Title: Interim Director

-Telephone Number: 4024713383 Fax Number:
+Telephone Number: 4024712186 Fax Number:

-Email: thad.fineran@neb raska.gov
+Email: jesse.bradley@nebraska.gov

-Signature of Authori zed Representative: Signed Electron ically Date Signed: 06/28/2024
+Signature of Authorized Representative: Signed Electronically Date Signed:

-Authorized for Local Repro duction 424 (Revised 10/2005) by OMB Circular A-102
+Authorized for Local Reproduction Standard Form 424 (Revised 10/2005) Prescribed by OMB Circular A-102